Coronavirus has changed the way we all use public transport and we’re working hard so you can travel as safely as possible.

 Follow the driver’s advice

-Avoid sharing taxis with others not from your household
+Avoid sharing taxis with others not from your household or social bubble

 - avoid physical contact